corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Because the extra Roboticist job is added via a planetary modifier, that means it was **not** necessary to overwrite planet classes - opening up compatibility with many other mods that do make planet class changes.
 However, the built-in Machine World starting deposit `d_resource_consolidation_1` (Malfunctioning Replicator Bay) was overwritten to block the Roboticist job granted by the custom modifier.

 This mod also overwrites the `district_industrial` in order to properly shift jobs to and from Metallurgists and Artisans based on Machine World colony designations, and overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd-tier factory building.
 What this means to you is that this mod is not compatible with other mods that alter industrial districts or (much more unlikely) the Machine World Factory colony designation.
+This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 ### When to Install